$p$-adic Dynamics of Hecke Operators on Modular Curves: The -isogeny graph: the supersingular case

-Indeed, each edge $e^\epsilon$ inherits a set of labels $\pm \lambda$ from $\Lambda_1(\ell)$, and so for each walk we can associate the composition of the labels that gives a well defined element in $\scrG_1$.
-Equivalent elements of $ \Omega(\Lambda_1^{\rm en}(\ell), E)$ have the same image.
-We note that if $e^\epsilon$ corresponds to a self-dual loop in $\Lambda_1(\ell)$ then we get $(e^\epsilon)^2=1$ in $\scrG_1$.
+Indeed, each edge $e^\epsilon$ inherits a set of labels $\pm \lambda$ from $\Lambda_\ell(1)$, and so for each walk we can associate the composition of the labels that gives a well defined element in $\scrG_1$.
+Equivalent elements of $ \Omega(\Lambda_\ell^{\rm en}(1), E)$ have the same image.
+We note that if $e^\epsilon$ corresponds to a self-dual loop in $\Lambda_\ell(1)$ then we get $(e^\epsilon)^2=1$ in $\scrG_1$.

-Define for every loop $c_i$ of multiplicity~$1$ in $\Lambda_1(\ell)$ an element of $\pi_1(\Lambda_1^{\rm ud}\ell(1), E)$ by taking any path $\omega_i$ from $E$ to the vertex of the loop $c_i$, and letting $\scrC_i = \omega_i^\vee c_i \omega_i$.
+Define for every loop $c_i$ of multiplicity~$1$ in $\Lambda_\ell(1)$ an element of $\pi_1(\Lambda_\ell^{\rm ud}(1), E)$ by taking any path $\omega_i$ from $E$ to the vertex of the loop $c_i$, and letting $\scrC_i = \omega_i^\vee c_i \omega_i$.
 We get a well-defined homomorphism

 It is easy to check using Lemma~\ref{lemma:walkisogeny} that this is a surjective homomorphism.
-The injectivity is left to the reader (it amounts to checking that a composition of $\ell$-isogenies $f_1 \circ \dots \circ f_n$ is multiplication by a power of $\ell$ only if it is composed of nested pairs of $\ell$-isogenies $\pm\lambda\circ \lambda^\vee$).
+The injectivity amounts to checking that a composition of $\ell$-isogenies $f_n \circ \dots \circ f_1$ is, up to a sign, multiplication by a power of $\ell$ if and only if it is composed of nested pairs of $\ell$-isogenies $\pm\lambda\circ \lambda^\vee$.
+To see this last statement, consider a composition of $\ell$-isogenies $f_n \circ \dots \circ f_1$ which is equal to $\ell^{n/2}$, say